 - 1. Set megohmmeter test voltage at 0 Vdc or off. - 2.
-Connect the positive (+) (earth) lead to the cable sheath. - 3.
-Connect the negative (-) (line) lead to the conductor. - 4.
+Connect the positive (+) (earth) lead to the inner cable sheath (or drain wire if cable is terminated). - 3.
+Connect the negative (-) (line) lead to one of the twisted conductors. - 4.
 Turn on the megohmmeter and set the voltage to 500 Vdc; apply the voltage for one minute.
 Meter needle should stop moving.
 Rapid deflection indicates a short.
 Note the insulation resistance value.
 It should correspond to the values shown under Test Criteria. - 5.
 Turn off the megohmmeter